r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 the software (dynamic testing) or can directly find defects in the test object (static testing).

-`Debugowanie (szuka przyczyny)`: debugging is concerned with finding causes of this failure (defects), analyzing these causes, and eliminating them
+`Debugowanie (szuka przyczyny)`: debugging is concerned with finding causes of this failure (defects), analyzing these causes, and eliminating them.

+Debugging process:
+- Reproducing failure
+- Diagnosis (finding root cause)
+- Fixing the cause

+Static testing identifies a defect, debugging here is concerned with removing it.
+Static testing directly finds defects, and cannot cause failures.
 ___
 ### Why is Testing Necessary?

 Testing provides a cost-effective means of detecting defects.
 These defects can then be removed (by debugging – a non-testing activity), so testing indirectly contributes to higher quality test objects.

 Testing provides a means of directly evaluating the quality of a test object at various stages in the SDLC.
-These measures are used as part of a larger project management activity, contributing to decisions to move to the next stage of the SDLC, such as the release decision.
+These measures are used as part of a larger project management activity, contributing to decision to move to the next stage of the SDLC, such as the release decision.
-Testing provides users with indirect representation on the development project.

 Testers ensure that their understanding of users’ needs are considered throughout the development lifecycle.
-The alternative is to involve a representative set of users as part of the development project, which is not usually possible due to the high costs and lack of availability of suitable users.

 Testing may also be required to meet contractual or legal requirements, or to comply with regulatory standards

-### QM/QA/TQC/testing K1
+### QM/QA/TQC/testing K1 (Recall the relation between testing and quality assurance)
 `Quality assurance` (zapewnianie jakości) jest często utożsamiane z testowaniem.
 Są to dwa oddzielne procesy, które zawierają się w szerszym pojęciu `Quality management` (zarządzanie jakościa).
 `QM` obejmuje wszystkie czynności mające na celu kierowanie organizacji w dziedzinie